 During the 1992 Conference at the annual Association meeting, Chairman Watke reported that the responsibility of the transition committee was “to identify a transition director who will work with the conference director and the transition committee to ensure the ongoing ministry of the Okoboji Lakes Bible and Missionary Conference.”

 Following this statement of purpose, the minutes then state: “The Association warmly received the announcement that Rev. and Mrs. Anthony Bollback have accepted the call to be the transition director.”
-Rev. Bollback, former superintendent of the Western District of the C&MA, had given leadership to the Conference for several years overseeing the School of Prayer and Missions, Pastors’ Day, and serving as V.P./Assistant Director.
+Rev. Bollback, a former superintendent of the Western District of the C&MA, had given leadership to the Conference for several years overseeing the School of Prayer and Missions, Pastors’ Day, and serving as V.P./Assistant Director.

 In his annual report to the Association one year later, Dr. Brown shared his retirement plans: “May and I will retire from our official role after the 60th Conference.
 This will be the Diamond Jubilee Conference, August 5-14, 1994.
 If the Lord gives strength we plan to direct that Conference.”